Which Bond Strategy Is Right for You?

 Purchase a handful of bonds that mature when you need the money, say in five years.
 Depending on the interest-rate environment and the amount of cash you have to invest, you may choose to purchase the bonds all at once or at staggered intervals between now and your maturity date.

-The examples above are hypothetical and provided for illustrative purposes only and not intended to be reflective of results you can expect to achieve.
+For illustrative purpose(s) only.
+Not intended to be reflective of results you can expect to achieve.

 For help assembling a bullet for your needs, contact your Schwab financial consultant or call a Schwab fixed income specialist at 877-903-8069.